marcstreeter/kubewhistle/README.portworx.md

 Are you running either of these?
 None
 ```
-Now apply the manifest with the provided link which for me was [pgenerated](https://install.portworx.com) as
-[this template](./templates/portworx.yaml) and can be applied like so:
+Now apply the generated manifest with the provided link (or by running [this template](./templates/portworx.yaml) locally) like so:
 ```
 kubectl apply -f 'https://install.portworx.com/2.0?mc=false&kbver=1.13.5&b=true&s=%2Fdev%2Fportworx&c=px-cluster-0a5a3ba8-c5b0-40f6-820a-15488019f76f&stork=true&lh=true&st=k8s'
 ```
-*or by using the template directly*

 ### Validate install